2022 Diversity Corporate Summer Internship Program

 3. What is the timeline for the application and interview process?

-Applicants can expect to be notified by the Diversity Committee whether they have been selected for interviews by early to mid-February.
+Applicants can expect to be notified by the Diversity Committee whether they have been selected for interviews by mid-February.
 The sponsoring companies should then reach out and schedule interviews with candidates during the months of February and March.
 Interviews, offers, and responses to offers should be completed by the end of March.

 4. Once selected, can I request to interview at a specific sponsoring company?